Get The Truth About What Non Toxic Does and Doesn’t Mean

 ❌ Does it make sense that you need to call poison control if you swallow resin if it’s non-toxic?

 Yeah.
-It doesn’t make sense to me either.
-Do what you want with that information.
+It doesn’t make sense to me, either.

-There’s no way in HELL that resin is non toxic.
+✅ There’s no way in HELL that ANY resin is non toxic.

 I’m guessing you weren’t expecting a store that sells resin to say something like that.
-Well, as your resin fairy godmother, it’s my job to make sure you enjoy resin safely.
+BUT, it’s my job to make sure you enjoy resin safely.

-So why would a company tell you their product is non toxic if it isn’t true?
+So why would a company tell you their product is non toxic if it isn’t accurate?

-Because either they’re unaware of the regulation above or they’re unwilling to comply.
-Either way, your safety isn’t worth it.
-You need to assume any resin kit you use can cause hurt you if it isn’t used properly.
+You need to assume any resin kit you use can hurt you if it isn’t used properly.

 So what can you do to protect yourself when resin crafting?